wp-plugins/wp-live-chat-support/readme.txt

 It is highly recommended that you upgrade to WP Live Chat Support version 4.1.4

 == Changelog ==

+= 4.2.10 2015-03-16 - Low Priority =
+* Bug Fix: Mobile Detect class caused Fatal error on some websites
+* Bug Fix: PHP Errors when editing user page
+* Bug Fix: Including and Excluding the chat window caused issues on some websites
+* Bug Fix: Online/Offline Toggle Switch did not work in some browsers (Pro)
+* New Feature: You can now Ban visitors from chatting with you based on IP Address (Pro)
+* New Feature: You can now choose if you want users to make themselves an agent (Pro)
+* Bug Fix: Chat window would not hide when selecting the option to not accept offline messages (Pro)
+* Enhancement: Support page added
+* Updated Translations:
+*  French (Thank you Marcello Cavallucci)
+* New Translations added:
+*  Norwegian (Thank you Robert Nilsen)
+*  Hungarian (Thank you GInception)
+*  Indonesian (Thank you Andrie Willyanta)

 = 4.2.9 2015-02-18 - Low Priority =
 * New Feature: You can now choose to record your visitors IP address or not